NoSleepTillLambos/IronBound/README.md

 * Wireframing and concept ideastion
 * Developing the user flow, Implementing UI such as onboarding screens, splash screens and views for the app
+* Core data and calorie count
+* Fetching and displaying steps by way of graphs

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* A highlight of mine was being able to access data from the system and visualieze it using graphs and models<br/>
-when i got it working!
+* Fetching and displaying steps and calories was my bigges highlight, it took me so long to work it out so when it finally came together it was such a relief
 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* The biggest bug was with Firebase and android studio, i found it a little difficult regarding connection and working with the database
-* The Android Emulator has always been the biggest struggle for me, it slows down my laptop astronomically, luckily i was able to use a friends mac whcich solved the issue
+* The biggest challenge was fetching data from the phone, i spent a lot of time trying to use my physical device as a emulator when i could of simply used the health app built into the phone within the simulator to create the data.

 #### Feedback from Reviews

 `Peer Reviews` were conducted by my fellow students and lecturer.
 The following feedback I found useful:

-* I started off using the old xml files becuase they made more sense to me but after spending some time with Jetpack compose it proved to be so much simpler than i expected
+* I got some very positive feedback from users regarding the core data and calorie tracking implementation

 ## Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* In the future i would like to add the ability to send images
+* In the future i would love to have an option where users can share there progress with others within the app and create a community
-* Create statuses and be able to comment on them
+* Improve and clean UI
+* create more tracking with larger sets of data

 <!-- MOCKUPS -->
 ## Final Outcome